My Little Pony Tales

-My Little Pony Tales is an American animated television series produced by Sunbow Productions and Graz Entertainment with animation being produced by AKOM.
+My Little Pony Tales is an American animated television series produced by Sunbow Productions and distributed by Graz Entertainment, with animation being produced by AKOM.
 The series, based on the My Little Pony toys by Hasbro, weekly aired for 26 episodes from August 2 to December 25, 1992 on The Disney Channel.

-The series was noted for its contrast to the previous series, and was also syndicated from 1993 to 1995.
+The series was syndicated from 1993 to 1995.
 As of 2022, My Little Pony Tales has been released on DVD in Australia, Europe, and the United States.

 Plot

 The series followed seven young female ponies who live in Ponyland, a society of anthropomorphic ponies.
 They are: Starlight, Sweetheart, Melody, Bright Eyes, Patch, Clover, and Bon Bon.
 They live like humans as they attend school, frequent the local ice cream shop, enter talent contests, and even roller skate.
 Some of the girl ponies begin to show a romantic interest in the male ponies, Teddy, Ace, and Lancer; they even go on dates with them.

-Trivia

-In contrast to the previous series which focused on ponies and humans, the new series centered only on ponies.
-Each episode featured at least one song, which was performed by the ponies.
+In contrast to the previous series which focused on ponies and humans, the new series centered only on the ponies.
+Each episode featured at least one song performed by the ponies.